synthdude/CM2Saas/README.md

 This document is aimed towards a Qlik Sense Saas Tenant admin, that seeks to automate the process of migrating content from CM (Client Managed QSE on Windows), to QSE Saas.

 # Prerequisites
 * *License*: Make sure the Qlik SaaS license has the number of users plus one you want to move private objects for.
+* *Environment*: This tool should be run locally on the Qlik Sense Server machine using an administrative account.
+Alternatively this tool can be run from another computer, but then Qlik Sense Server certificates needs to be exported and imported/installed into cert store with "Friendly Name" as "QlikClient"
 * *multitenancy*: This tool doesn’t included distribution of content across multiple target tenants, but it can be changed to do so.
 So with the currently release you can migrate from 1 CM site to 1 Qlik Cloud tenant.
 * *Script and Github*: The script can be downloaded from: [The github repo of this migration tool](https://github.com/synthdude/CM2Saas/)